Charles Donagh Maginnis

 Charles Donagh Maginnis (January 7, 1867 – February 15, 1955) was an Irish-American architect.
 He emigrated to Boston at age 18, trained as an architect and went on to form the firm Maginnis & Walsh, designing ecclesiastical and campus buildings across America.
-From 1937 to 1939 Maginnis held the office of President of the American Institute of Architects.
+From 1937 to 1939, Maginnis held the office of President of the American Institute of Architects.

 Biography

-Maginnis was born in County Londonderry, Ireland on January 7, 1867.
+Maginnis was born in County Londonderry, Ireland, on January 7, 1867.
 He was educated in Dublin, emigrated to Boston at age 18 and got his first job apprenticing for architect Edmund M. Wheelwright as a draftsman.
-In 1900 he became a member of the Boston Society of Architects, serving as its president from 1924 to 1926.
+In 1900, he became a member of the Boston Society of Architects, serving as its president from 1924 to 1926.
 Though he worked in a number of styles, Maginnis became a distinguished proponent of Gothic architecture and an articulate writer and orator on the role of architecture in society.
 His pioneering work both influenced and was influenced by fellow Gothicist Ralph Adams Cram.

 In 1898, Maginnis went into partnership with Timothy Walsh and Matthew Sullivan to form Maginnis, Walsh and Sullivan.
 This was the same year he designed St. Patrick Roman Catholic Church in Whitinsville, Massachusetts.
 This commission started his career designing buildings for the Roman Catholic Church.
-In 1906 Mr. Sullivan withdrew and the firm was renamed Maginnis & Walsh.
+In 1906, Sullivan withdrew and the firm was renamed Maginnis & Walsh.
 This firm would become one of the leading architectural firms in the first half of the 20th century.
 In 1909, Maginnis & Walsh won the competition to build the new campus of Boston College in Chestnut Hill, Massachusetts.
 The collegiate Gothic design was deemed "the most beautiful campus in America" by The American Architect magazine and established the firm's reputation in collegiate and ecclesiastical architecture.
-Maginnis & Walsh went on to design buildings at over twenty-five colleges and universities around the country, including the main buildings at Emmanuel College, Boston MA, the chapel at Trinity College and the law school at the University of Notre Dame.
-Moreover, the design of Gasson Tower at Boston College is considered a predecessor of the dominant towers of collegiate Gothic campuses such as Harkness Tower at Yale University and the chapel tower at Duke University by Horace Trumbauer of 1930-35.
+Maginnis & Walsh went on to design buildings at over twenty-five colleges and universities around the country, including the main buildings at Emmanuel College, Boston, the chapel at Trinity College and the law school at the University of Notre Dame.
+Moreover, the design of Gasson Tower at Boston College is considered a predecessor of the dominant towers of collegiate Gothic campuses such as Harkness Tower at Yale University and the chapel tower at Duke University by Horace Trumbauer of 1930–1935.